 Mr. Mooney testified that consistent with the TDSIC-1 Order, Plan Update-7 shows the originally approved cost estimate for the 112th Street Project.
-He sponsored Attachment 3-C of

-Petitioner's Exhibit 3-C showing the approved costs; actual costs as of December 31, 2014, December 31, 2015, December 31, 2016, and June 30, 2017; total estimated costs; and the amount of total estimated costs that exceed the approved amount related to the 112th Street Project.
+He sponsored Confidential Attachment 3-C showing the approved costs, actual costs as of December 31, 2014, December 31, 2015, December 31, 2016, and June 30, 2017, total estimated costs and the amount of total estimated costs that exceed the approved amount related to the 112th Street Project.
 He testified the 112th Street Project was placed in service in December 2014 and is operational.
-NIPSCO did not perform any additional work related to 112th Street Project in 2016 or 2017.
-And, although minimal capital costs associated with the final closeout of the project were booked in 2016 and 2017, he indicated that NIPSCO does not anticipate any additional capital costs for the 112th Street Project.
+NIPSCO did not perform any additional work related to 112th Street project in 2016 or 2017.
+As shown in Confidential Attachment 3-C, minimal capital costs associated with the final closeout of the project were booked in 2016 and 2017.
+He indicated that NIPSCO does not anticipate any additional capital costs for the 112th Street Project.